OpenConceptLab/ocl-docs/docs/source/oclapi/apireference/resolveReference.md

   * **cascade** (optional) - TBD
 * If `resourceType=Mapping`:
   * **id** (optional) - A mapping id to include in a collection.
 Note that the id field cannot be used in combination with the filter field.

-## Rules for Resolution of a Reference
-The following rules specify how OCL resolves a reference to a repository version (source, collection, codesystem, valueset, conceptmap):
-1. If relative reference, then convert to full URI by prepending the default OCL namespace: “http://api.openconceptlab.org”
-2. If scope is set within a namespace: First, attempt to resolve the canonical URL within the namespace
-3. If scope is global or the canonical URL could not be resolved based on the above rules (and if `oldstyle=false`): Attempt to resolve the canonical URL with the Global Canonical URL Registry
-4. If the above rules do not resolve, then the reference cannot be resolved based on the current state of OCL

 ## $resolveReference Parameters
 * **oldstyle** (optional) - default=false; set to True to evaluate version-less repository references to HEAD instead of to latest